r35382/bnflite/getting-started.md

 The user callback can do some semantic analyzes and  return `1`(true) to continue parsing or `0`(false) to reject the current rule.

- - Each Rule can be bound with callback to be called in successful case First of all the user needs to define own working type for his data.
+ - Each "Rule" can be bound with the callback to be called in successful case First of all the user needs to define own working type for his data.
 This type is used for specialization of BNFlite `Interface` template class to pass data between Rules.